 Global Value Chains

 A 'value chain' is the full range of activities involved in designing, producing and delivering a good or service.
 The nature of trade is changing, with value chains becoming 'global' and crossing more borders than ever.
-The Organisation for Economic Co-operation and Development (OECD) estimates that more than half of the value of world exports is attributable to trade within GVCs.
+The OECD estimates that more than half of the value of world exports is attributable to trade within GVCs.

 Value chains have become 'global' for a number of reasons, including:

 - changing production costs (e.g. Asia's manufacturing cost advantage);

 - lower trade and transport costs and improved international logistics;

 - fewer barriers to trade (e.g. tariff and quota reduction).